-If you are a traveler, your dream is to feel at home as much as you can anywhere you go.
-Airbnb’s “Belong Anywhere” gives travelers this assurance.
+If you are a traveller, your dream is to feel at home as much as you can anywhere you go.
+Airbnb’s “Belong Anywhere” gives travellers this assurance.

-Airbnb was created to solve the problem of integration in a new environment that hotels have not been able to solve for travelers.
+Airbnb was created to solve the problem of integration in a new environment that hotels have not been able to solve for travellers.

 Who wouldn’t prefer a homey accommodation to the unengaging environment of a hotel?

-Airbnb promises a private, homey space that gives travelers a sense of belonging in their new environment.
+Airbnb promises a private, homey space that gives travellers a sense of belonging in their new environment.